Chaklader/StorefrontAPI/README.md

             u.password + pepper,
             parseInt(saltRounds)
         );

 We use `TOKEN_SECRET` for the JWT signin and verification.
 This can be any random string and provided by the programmer.
 The `POSTGRES_HOST` is the host information where we would like to run the app; if we desired to run the app in the location host we can provide `127.0.0.1` as input.
 The `POSTGRES_DB` and `POSTGRES_DB_TEST` are respectively the development and test database.
 The `ENV` variable is for which mode we would like to run the application.

 We will need to install all the node packages that are required for the project using the comamnd:

         $ npm install

+## DATABASE SETUP AND MIGRATION

 Now, we are ready to setup the databases required for the project.
+In OS X, run the PostgreSQL database in as background service with the command that will run in the DB in the port 5432:

+        $ pg_ctl -D /usr/local/var/postgres start

+We can also run the database in the same port using brew:

+        $ brew services start postgresql

 For the purpose, we will need to run and later, connect with the PostgreSQL daatbase running the command from terminal:

         $ psql postgres